larisa-msoto/micm_IntroToR/README.md

 ### 7. Activity: Analyze data from a clinical trial

-**Learning objectives:**

-- Familiarize with a real-life use of R in the pharma industry environment
-- Apply the knowledge from previous modules to create an analysis pipeline
+This hands-on activity will familiarize participants with a real-life use of R in the pharma industry environment and encorage them to apply the knowledge from previous modules to create an analysis pipeline.

 ### 8. Software development concepts

-**Learning objectives:**

-- Develop  good coding practices
-- Familiarize with documentation standards
-- Know what to avoid when programming in R
+To conclude the workshop, participants will (1) acquire good coding practices; (2) be familiar with code documentation standatds; (3) know what to avoid when programming in R; (4) learn how to debug and troubbleshoot their own code.

 **Module content:**

 - Good coding practices
 - Style guide
+- Debugging and troubleshooting

 ## References